 Auditing a course

-When a student audits a course, the course appears on their transcript and if all course requirements as required by the instructor are successfully completed by the student, 'AUD' is noted on the transcript.
+When a student audits a course, the course appears on their transcript.
+If the student completes all course requirements as specified by the instructor, 'AUD' is noted on the transcript.

 Taking a course as "extra" to the degree